 Automating your warehouses improves accuracy and efficiency.
-The next step beyond simple automation, however, is tying these automations to a centralized warehouse management system (WMS).
+The next step beyond simple automation, however, is tying this automation to a centralized warehouse management system (WMS).

 If you are looking to streamline operations and accuracy within your warehouse while reducing associated costs, a WMS solution is what you want.

-WMS solutions offers deep insights and control of all inventory and resource utilization within a warehouse, distribution center and beyond.
+WMS solutions offer deep insights and control of all inventory and resource utilization within a warehouse, distribution center, and beyond.
 They provide a granular level of control over all product and resource movement.
 Offerings are typically provided as standalone solutions or as an extension or module of an ERP system.

 The Value of WMS

 Another major drain on productivity and worker resources is the time spent on daily maintenance tasks.
-These can include making space for incoming products, moving stock around and reorganizing and cleaning.
+These can include making space for incoming products, moving stock around,d and reorganizing and cleaning.

 Improved Supplier and Customer Relationships